erikvullings/rest-easy-loki/README.md

 ### Sharing the public folder

-- You can use the `public` folder for sharing static files or your own web application.
+You can use the `public` folder for sharing static files or your own web application.

+### Uploading files

+You can use the `upload` folder for uploading files to a (automatically created) CONTEXT folder, if enabled on start-up using the `-u` instruction.
+Test it via `curl -F "file=@filename.jpg" http://localhost:3030/upload/:CONTEXT`.
+Files will be served `http://localhost:3030/`.

+### Socket.io support

+If enabled using the `io` flag (or -i) so clients can subscribe to receive updates when a value has changed.
+Clients can either subscribe to a collection `socket.subscribe('COLLECTION_NAME')`, or to a collection item `socket.subscribe('COLLECTION_NAME/$LOKI')`.
+The latter is, for example, useful when you have multiple editors.
+Subscribers receive the updated item.

 ### Serving environment variables

-- The [http://localhost:3000/api/env](http://localhost:3000/api/env) serves all environment variables that start with `LOKI_` (except the `LOKI_AUTHZ_`, so you don't accidentally share secrets).
+The [http://localhost:3000/api/env](http://localhost:3000/api/env) serves all environment variables that start with `LOKI_` (except the `LOKI_AUTHZ_`, so you don't accidentally share secrets).
 Since all key-value pairs are strings, a type conversion to boolean, number and arrays (using the , as separator) is performed.

 ### Authorization